meegneto/uno/doc/articles/uno-app-solution-structure.md

 ## Handling dependencies

 Dependencies (ie NuGet Package References) should be added to the  **Application Class Library**.
 This ensures that the dependencies are available to all the heads of the application.
-Dependencies that are only required for a specific platform they can be added to the head project for that platform.
-Alternatively, they can be conditionally included in the **Application Class Library** by setting an appropriate `Condition` on the `PackageReference` element in the project file.
+Platform-specific dependencies can be conditionally included in the **Application Class Library** by setting an appropriate `Condition` on the `PackageReference` element in the project file.

 ## Further information